jonahs99/hello-web/book/src/ch2-1-hello-web.md

 Now check out your first app at `localhost:8000` in your browser.

+If you don't have python installed, you can instead type the local path of the `index.html` file into your address bar.
+Mine looks like `file:///home/jonah/uni/techx/1-hello-web/index.html`.

 You should see a friendly greeting!
 It's looking a bit generic though.
 We'll get to that next.